-Information and Policies section of the bulletin for more information) must be applied towards the student's area of emphasis.
+Information and Policies section of the bulletin for more information) must be applied towards the student's degree.

 - 3. Emphasis.
 Students will work with their advisor to select courses in their chosen area of emphasis (a minimum of 30 credits, 15 credits must be upper division). - 4.
 Electives.
 Students will work with their advisor to select a minimum of 38 credits from elective courses. - 5.
 Weimar Institute classes.
-A minimum of 30 credits must be earned as Weimar Institute, on-campus classes. - 6.
-No Minor Required.
-No minor is required for this degree.
+A minimum of 30 credits must be earned as Weimar Institute on-campus classes. - 6.
+Minor.
+No minor is required for this degree, yet students are free to add a minor by completing the appropriate requirements. - 7.
+Credits Required.
+A minimum of 128 credits are required for the BA or BS in General Studies.